rerun-io/rerun/docs/README.md

 Do not push directly to the `docs-latest` branch!
 To update the docs, either [create a Release](../RELEASES.md), or cherry-pick commits to the `docs-latest` branch _after_ they've been committed to `main`.

-⚠ Any changes made directly in the `docs-latest` branch will be lost the next time we create a release.
+⚠ Any commits which are not on `main` and were instead submitted directly to the `docs-latest` branch will be lost the next time we create a release, because the `docs-latest` branch is force-pushed during the release process.

 ## Special syntax